Cyriaque Lamar

 The swarm slowed its paddle.

-“What’d I miss?” she said, from the pebbles.
+“What’d I miss?” said Tippi, from the pebbles.

 Gerasa cradled Dorset’s severed head in spindly paws.